 The customer support issue and price aren’t easy to stomach.

-But if uptime and speed are among the most important factors for you, DigitalOcean is among the best choices on the market.
+If uptime and speed are the most important factors for you, DigitalOcean is among the best choices on the market.

 Do you have any positive or negative experience with DigitalOcean’s hosting?
 If you do, please leave a transparent and honest review!